zhanglu295/MLpred/README.md

 2. The prefix of genotype files (without .bed) of validation set
 3. The prefix of genotype files (without .bed) of test set

 ##### B. Only used in MLpred_Joint.py.
-Individual's lifestyle and Environment factors (L&E).
+Individual's L&E factors.
 It should be a plain text file and each row is a L&E factor and each column represents an individual.
 1. L&E file for training set
 2. L&E file for validation set
 3. L&E file for test set